| To get the most for your home, you need potential buyers (and their agents) to feel it's a "hot property".

 6. Clean, clean and clean again.

-Most mortals can't live in a spotless environment all the time.
-This can be one of the more stressful aspects of having your home on the market but it's worth the effort to sell your home for top dollar.
+Most mortals can’t live in a spotless environment all the time.
+This can be one of the more stressful aspects of having your home on the market— but it’s worth the effort to sell your home for top dollar.
 You can hire a professional service to come in and deep clean everything; then take 20-30 minutes each day to maintain it.

 Appliances should sparkle even if you're not including them with the house.
 After all, you might throw them in later as a negotiating tool.
 Counter tops, taps, sinks and bathtubs should be shiny and free of water spots.